cyberbotics/webots-doc/guide/object-floors.md

 > **File location**: "WEBOTS\_HOME/projects/objects/floors/protos/RectangleArena.proto"

-### RectangleArena Description

-A configurable rectangle arena composed of a floor surrounded by walls.

 ### RectangleArena Field Summary

 - `contactMaterial`: Is equivalent to the `contactMaterial` field of the [Solid](../reference/solid.md) node.